U.S. auto regulator seeks nationwide recall of Takata air bags

 Around 16 million cars with Takata air bags have been recalled worldwide over the past six years, with more than 10 million of those in the United States.

-The agency ordered Ford, Mazda Motor (7261.T), Honda, Chrysler (FCHA.MI) and BMW (BMWG.DE) to send notifications for replacement driver-side air bags to consumers quickly.
+The agency ordered Ford, Mazda Motor, Honda, Chrysler and BMW to send notifications for replacement driver-side air bags to consumers quickly.
 "We will begin a process both with Takata and the automakers to force them to recall all affected" vehicles, Friedman said.

 Ford, Honda, Mazda and Chrysler said they would continue to cooperate with NHTSA and plan to evaluate their call for a national recall.
 But each stopped short of saying they would expand beyond the current set of cars they are fixing.
 BMW is already recalling air bags nationally.